OathPros/COMP3/source/controls/menus.rst

   * - About Application
     - Opens the application's about dialog.
 This item should include the application's name, such as About Photos or About Calculator.
 Every primary menu should include this item.

-Primary menus shouldn’t include menu items for close or quit: windows can already be closed using the close button in the header bar, and it can be ambiguous as to what a close menu item refers to.
+Primary menus shouldn’t include menu items for *Close* or *Quit*: windows can already be closed using the close button in the header bar, and it can be ambiguous as to what a close menu item refers to.
 Users don't readily differentiate between quit and close, and it can therefore be misleading.

 Secondary menus
 ---------------

-Secondary menus are located in the header bar and include menu items for the current view or content item (such as a document, contact, conversation or photo).
-This differentiates them from primary menus, which include menu items that relate to an entire application (such as *Preferences* and *About*).
+Secondary menus are located in the header bar, and are used to contain actions and settings for a particular view or content item (such as a document, contact, conversation or photo).
+This differentiates them from primary menus, whose menu items relate to the entire application.

 Secondary menus:

-* Are typically used in combination with in-window navigation or sidebars (see :doc:`/nav/sidebars`), since both these arrangements feature separate views or areas for content items to be shown.
+* Are typically used in combination with :doc:`browsing </nav/browsing>` and see :doc:`sidebars </nav/sidebars>`).
-* Are optional and only need to be used if there are enough controls to require a menu.
+* Are optional and only need to be used if there are enough actions or options to require a menu.
 * Generally shouldn't reproduce menu items that are included in primary menus, like *Preferences* and *About*.

 General guidelines